Metallic Epoxy Flooring Vancouver, BC

 03 — Repairs and refinement

-Metallic floors are reflective, so imperfections can show more than textured systems.
-We refine the slab so the finish reads clean and intentional.
+Metallic floors are reflective, so imperfections show more than textured systems.
+We refine the slab so the finish reads cleaner and more intentional.

 - Crack and spall repair